Patrick Vieira celebrates his African identity while criticizing football's lack of diversity in management – KION546

 But Vieira wants to remind the world that he was born in Senegal and is proud to be African.

-“It is always good for people to know that I’m African and for people to remind themselves that I’m born in Africa,” the Crystal Palace manager told CNN Senior Sport Analyst Darren Lewis after being honoured at the Best of Africa awards — a night that honours athletes from the continent.
+“It is always good for people to know that I’m African and for people to remind themselves that I’m born in Africa,” the Crystal Palace manager told CNN Senior Sport Analyst Darren Lewis after being honored at the Best of Africa awards — a night that honors athletes from the continent.

 “It’s part of who I am today,” adds Vieira, who was born in the West African country to a Gabonese father and a Cape Verdean mother, living there until his family moved to France when he was eight.